nextleap-project/countermitm/source/new.rst

 into the decentralized Autocrypt key distribution model.

-In the basic `setup-contact`_ we outline a new UI and message work flow for establishing contacts between two peers, where both learn the correct keys and e-mail addresses of each other.
+In the basic `setup-contact`_ we outline a new UI and message workflow for establishing contacts between two peers, where both learn the correct keys and e-mail addresses of each other.
 A message layer attacker (including the provider) may observe the contact establishment but it cannot substitute cryptographic keys without causing error messages or time outs with both users.

-In `verified-group`_ we describe a new UI work flow for constructing a **verified group** which guarantees security against active attacks.
+In `verified-group`_ we describe a new UI workflow for constructing a **verified group** which guarantees security against active attacks.
 A network or provider attacker is unable to read subsequent group messages because all communication is e2e encrypted between the peers and any